mikeizbicki/ucr-cs100/tutorials/Git-GitHub/README.md

 ```
 $ git status
 ```
-This command will list for you all the files that had been modified since the last time that you commit something.
+This command will list for you all the files that were modified since the last time you commit something.
 For example, you made some changes in a `main.cpp` file of your project.
-If you did not commit it yet, the `git status` command will list it for you so you know what to commit.
+If you have not committed yet, the command `git status` will show it for you.

 ```
 $ git add [file]
 ````
-With the `git add` command, you will make the file that you change (and was listed by git status) ready to be committed.
+With the `git add` command, the files that you changed will be ready to the commit.

 ```
 $ git rm [file]
 ```
-If you want to remove a file from your project, you also has to remove it from Git so you can commit your changes.
+If you want to remove a file from your project, you also have to remove it from Git so you can commit your changes.

 ```
 $ git diff
 ```
 `git diff` will compare what is in your working directory with what is in your staging area (the things that you modified but did not use the command `git add` yet).
-The result tells you the changes you’ve made that you haven’t yet staged.
+The result tells you the changes you’ve made that you have not  staged.

 ```
 $ git commit -m [descriptive message]
 ```
 You will use this command to commit the changes that you made and staged.
 After using `git add on` the files that you wanted to add, you will use `git commit -m "..."` to commit it.
-The `-m` flag will set the commit message to what you write between quotes.
+The `-m` flag will set the commit message.

 ```
 $ git commit
 ```
-If you want to use the command `git commit` without the `-m` flag, your editor of choice will be launched and you can type your commit message there.
+If you want to use the command `git commit` without the `-m` flag, the editor of your choice will be launched and you can type your commit message there.
 Your commit must have a message.
-If you don't enter it, the commit will be aborted.
+If you don't do it, the commit will be aborted.

 ```